CodingHammy/CodingHammy/README.md

-# Welcome to Will Hamiltons's GitHub Profile
+# Welcome to my GitHub Profile

 Hello there!
 I'm a self-taught React developer navigating the complex world of coding while juggling the responsibilities of a full-time live-in caregiving role.
 Currently I undertaking a HyperionDev Bootcamp, to hone my skills and to fill any gaps in my knowledge.